Brothers for Life: Bankstown/Blacktown War (2013)

-By the middle of 2013, the B4L gang was divided into two factions; the Bankstown faction, which consisted primarily of Lebanese Australians, and the Blacktown faction, which consisted primarily of Afghan Australians.
+By the middle of 2013, the B4L gang was divided into two factions.
+The Bankstown faction consisted primarily of Lebanese Australians.
+The Blacktown faction consisted primarily of Afghan Australians.
 The newly-formed Blacktown faction was led by Farhad 'The Afghan' Quami, who had just been released from jail after meeting Bassam Hamzy behind bars, who directed him to "keep the Lebo (Bankstown) chapter in check".
-Quami had previously escaped a double murder conviction in 2009 for the 29 March 2006 killings of Bassam Chami and Ibrahim Asaad in Granville, as well as a separate murder conviction relating to the 2005 death of underworld figure Cengiz Sarac which was tossed at committal in 2012.
+Quami had previously escaped a double murder conviction in 2009 for the 29 March 2006 killings of Bassam Chami and Ibrahim Asaad in Granville, and a separate murder conviction relating to the 2005 death of underworld figure Cengiz Sarac, which was tossed at committal in 2012.

 Quami's main objective was allegedly to overthrow the Bankstown chapter and take over the entirety of the syndicate.
 To start out with, Quami's faction was delegated territory from Granville to Penrith.
 Quami was allegedly not satisfied with this arrangement, and in a July 2013 meeting at the Blacktown faction's clubhouse, he gathered his crew and outlined his vision to dominate the city's underworld, stating that they were "going to give Sydney something they've never seen before".

 Farhad Quami is alleged to have had an issue with Bankstown faction leader Mohammed 'Little Crazy' Hamzy from the start, harbouring jealousy over his power, money and lifestyle.
 As a result, Quami was waiting for the opportunity to arise to usurp Hamzy and take control over his crew.
 Justification to do so then came when rumours of murder-plots against him from the Lebanese chapter began circulating.